How To Remove a CCJ From Your Credit File – What You Need To Know

 There are two ways you can pay it back, either in full or in instalments.
 However, the quicker you pay it the better as you may be able to avoid it even being registered on your credit file in the first place.

-Your CCJ can appear on your credit report in as little as a few days of the judgement being made yet if you can repay the full amount within 30 days all details will be completely removed from the Register of Orders and also from your credit report.
+Your CCJ can appear on your credit report in as little as a few days of the judgement being made yet if you can repay the full amount within one calendar month details will be completely removed from the Register of Orders and also from your credit report.